laravel/docs/installation.md

 <a name="databases-and-migrations"></a>
 ### Databases and Migrations

 Now that you have created your Laravel application, you probably want to store some data in a database.
-By default, your application's `.env` configuration file specifies that Laravel will be interacting with a SQLite database.
+By default, your application's `.env` configuration file specifies that Laravel will be interacting with an SQLite database.

 During the creation of the application, Laravel created a `database/database.sqlite` file for you, and ran the necessary migrations to create the application's database tables.